KexinGAO42/leetcode_craker/README.md

 # 4. BFS (Breadth-First Search)

+BFS algorithms start from a source node and visits all its neighbors before moving on to the next level of neighbors.
+BFS guarantees that it visits nodes in increasing order of their distance from the source node.
+BFS is often used to find the shortest path in an unweighted graph.

+1. **Start from a Source Node**
+2. **Enqueue the Source Node:** Add the source node to a queue (First In First Out) data structure.
+   - Use the deque methods from collections
+3. **Mark the Source Node as Visited**
+4. **While the Queue is Not Empty**
+   - Dequeue a node from the front of the queue.
+   - Visit and process the dequeued node.
+   - Enqueue all unvisited neighbors of the dequeued node.
+5. **Repeat Until the Queue is Empty:** Continue the process until the queue becomes empty.
+This ensures that all reachable nodes are visited.
+6. **Check for Unvisited Nodes:** After the BFS is complete, check if there are any unvisited nodes.
+If yes, repeat the process for those nodes to cover the entire graph.

+## Pseudo Code

+`from collections import deque`

+​	`def bfs(graph, start_node):`

+​		`# Initialize a queue for BFS`

+​		`queue = deque([start_node])`

+​		`# Mark the start node as visited    `

+​		`visited = set([start_node])     `

+​		`while queue:        `

+​			`# Dequeue a node from the front of the queue        `

+​			`current_node = queue.popleft()         `

+​			`# Process the current node (e.g., print, store, or manipulate data)         `

+​			`# Enqueue unvisited neighbors        `

+​			`for neighbor in graph[current_node]:            `

+​				`if neighbor not in visited:                `

+​					`# Mark the neighbor as visited                `

+​					`visited.add(neighbor)                `

+​					`# Enqueue the neighbor                `

+​					`queue.append(neighbor)`

-When to use DFS?
+## When to use DFS?
 When to use BFS?

+- Space Complecity:
-- BFS uses O(w) extra memory, where w is the maximum width of the tree
+  - BFS uses O(w) extra space, where w is the maximum width of the tree
     - Maximum width of a binary tree is 2^(h), where *h* is the height of the tree and *h* starts from 0
-  - Worst case: a binary tree is a linked list, then *h* is equal to *N*
+    - Worst case: when a binary tree is a linked list (only one branch), then *h* is equal to *N*
-  - Height of a *balanced* tree is O(log N)
+    - *h* of a *balanced* tree is O(log N)
-- DFS uses extra space because of the *functional call stack*, O(h) extra space.
+  - DFS uses O(h) extra space because of the *functional call stack*
-- 如果 tree 是 balanced，那么BFS需要的extra space更多；如果 tree 是 linked list，那么DFS需要的extra space更多。
-- DFS 通常都是 recursive code, use call stack, BFS 通常都是 iterative code, use queue.
-- BFS starts visiting from *root*, DFS starts visiting from *leaves*. 如果你要找的target更接近于root，那么BFS更适合。
+  - If a tree is balanced, then BFS requires more space；if a tree is a linked list，then DFS needs more space
+- Time Complexity: The time complexity for both DFS and BFS is essentially the same ( **O(V + E)**, where V is the number of vertices and E is the number of edges ), but the choice depends on the specific problem requirements and the nature of the graph.

+- Use **DFS** when memory is a concern, and you want to explore deep into the graph.
+- Use **BFS** when finding the shortest path or exploring the graph level by level is important.

 ## LeetCode Questions